 If we look at HDFS and Cassandra from the perspective of the CAP theorem, the former will represent CP and the latter – either AP or CP properties.
 The presence of consistency in Cassandra’s list can be quite puzzling.
 But, if needed, your Cassandra specialists may tune the replication factor and data consistency levels for writes and reads.
 As a result, Cassandra will lose the Availability guarantee, but gain a lot in Consistency.
 At the same time, there’s no possibility to change the CAP theorem orientation for HDFS.

 If you are to make a choice between Apache Cassandra and HDFS, the first thing to take into account is the nature of your raw data.
 If you have to store and process large data sets, you can consider HDSF, if multiple small records – Cassandra may be a better option.
 Besides, you should form your requirements towards data consistency, availability and partition tolerance.
 To make a final decision, it’s critical to understand the exact use of big data storage.

 Even if Cassandra seems to outperform HDFS in most cases described, this does not mean that HDFS is weak.
 Based on your business needs, a professional Hadoop consulting team may suggest a combination of frameworks and technologies with HDFS and Hive or HBase at core that would enable great and seamless performance.

 Need professional advice on big data and dedicated technologies?
-Get it from the vendor with 32 years of experience in data analytics.
+Get it from ScienceSoft, big data expertise since 2013.